Ethical Conduct for Research Involving Humans Policy

 - Conducting projects where students pose questions, gather data and analyze the results;

-Humber will establish and maintain one REAB to provide an appeal mechanism in cases where the principal investigator and REB cannot reach agreement through discussion and reconsideration.
-(See Procedure, 1.2.9)
+Humber will establish and maintain a REAB to provide an appeal mechanism in cases where the Principal Investigator and REB cannot reach agreement through discussion and reconsideration (See Procedure Manual).

 Failure to comply with this policy may result in damage to internal and external relationships, financial loss, property damage, reputational harm, and/or legal action.